waigania13/carmen/README.md

 The user intends to match 5th st in New York City with this query.
 She may, instead, receive equally relevant results that match a 5th st in Albany or any other 5th st in the state of New York.
 To address this case, carmen introduces a slight penalty for "index gaps" when query matching.
 Consider the two following query matches:

-    04 street   5th st   1.0 xx--
+    04 street   5th st    1100
-    03 place    new york 1.0 --xx
+    03 place    new york  0011

-    04 street   5th st   1.0 xx--
+    04 street   5th st    1100
-    02 province new york 1.0 --xx
+    02 region   new york  0011

-Based on score and reason bitmask both should have a querymatch score of 1.0.
+Based on score and subquery bitmask both should have a relevance of 1.0.
 However, because there is a "gap" in the index hierarchy for the second match it receives an extremely small penalty (0.01) -- one that would not affect its standing amongst other scores other than a perfect tie.

 Carmen thus *prefers* queries that contain contiguous hierarchy over ones that do not.
 This works: